 • Faculty responded by applying for more grants (32 in FY16, compared to 25 in FY14), including more competitive grants, with less success.
 Several faculty hired within the last two years are early career faculty who are working with the UAS Grant Proposal Coordinator to explore potential funding sources.

 • UAS has recently expanded the position of Vice Provost for Research to include Sponsored Programs.
 The position – held by the Dean of the School of Arts and Sciences – will review grant proposals from UAS.
 This change along with Strategic Pathways improvements is expected to improve the overall quality and success of such proposals and to maximize careful and timely review.

 |D1: Core Service - RESEARCH AND CREATIVE EXPRESSION.
 Faculty and students are engaged in research, scholarship, and creative expression.|

-Target #1: Headcount of Undergraduate and Graduate Degree Seeking Research Assistants: the UAS target for FY20 is 15 students.
+Target #1: Headcount of Undergraduate and Graduate Degree Seeking Research Assistants: 18 students in FY19 at UAS

 Analysis of results and challenges: The number of research assistants at UAS is an effectiveness measure.
 Research assistant positions allow students to learn practical skillsets that enhance their education at UAS.
 This follows best practices on student engagement and student success.